deovero/ss-gtm-proxy/README.md

 ### 4. Configure GTM
 I assume you already know how Server Side GTM works.
-- On your Frontend GTM Container (Web) update the `server_container_url` parameter of your 'Google Tag' to your website URL, for example `https://yourwebsite.com`
+- On your GTM Web Container update the `server_container_url` parameter of your 'Google Tag' to your website URL, for example `https://yourwebsite.com`
-- On your Backend GTM Container (Server) go to 'Admin' in the top menu, then to 'Container Settings' and set the 'Server container URLs' field also to your website URL, for example `https://yourwebsite.com`
+- On your GTM Server Container go to 'Admin' in the top menu, then to 'Container Settings' and set the 'Server container URLs' field also to your website URL, for example `https://yourwebsite.com`
 - Publish both containers

 ### 5. Test